royalxvirus/Crosshair-Lab/README.md

 # Requirements
-Python 3.8.0 (TESTED ON, MAY WORK ON OTHER VERSIONS) Pyqt5 (COMMAND: pip install PyQt5)
+Python 3.8.0 (TESTED ON, MAY WORK ON OTHER VERSIONS)

+Pyqt5 (COMMAND: pip install PyQt5) AND ADD py.exe TO PATH

 # This is a free open source software
 If you use it for one of your projects, sweet!
 Just keep the name as Crosshair Lab and provide a link